The PSV attacker put in a sensational performance as he not only scored twice, but also provided the assist for Klaas-Jan Huntelaar's goal

 The away side started the match superbly and needed only three minutes to open the scoring.
 Wesley Sneijder found Luciano Narsingh down the right, who then played a quick one-two with Robin van Persie.
 The PSV winger reached Lens inside the area with a good cross, and the 24-year-old beat Hungary shot stopper Adam Bogdan with a placed header.

-Oranje took over the initiative again after the equaliser and deservedly went ahead once more in the 19th minute.
+Oranje took over the initiative again after the equaliser and deservedly went up once more in the 19th minute.
 Sneijder curled in a perfect free kick toward the far post, where the unmarked Martins Indi was waiting to head home his first international goal.

 Lens should have made it 3-1 shortly after following some sloppy defending from Vilmos Vanczak and Vladimir Koman, but the PSV attacker’s weak attempt through the middle was an easy prey for Bogdan.

 Nevertheless, the former AZ star did get his second of the game after the interval.
-Left-back Akos Elek intercepted Sneijder's pass for Narsingh, but headed it straight into the path of Lens, whose left-footed volley proved to be too much for Bogdan.
+Left back Akos Elek intercepted Sneijder's pass for Narsingh, but headed it straight into the path of Lens, whose left-footed volley proved to be too much for Bogdan.

-Sneijder almost added his name to the score sheet as well with a powerful long-range strike, but the Inter playmaker's shot came back off the crossbar, with Ricardo van Rhijn blasting the rebound high and wide.
+Sneijder almost added his name to the score sheet as well with a powerful long range strike, but the Inter playmaker's shot came back off the crossbar, with Ricardo van Rhijn blasting the rebound high and wide.

 A quickly taken free kick did extend Netherlands' lead shortly after as Lens set up substitute Huntelaar, who had no trouble finding the empty net.
 The Schalke man should have netted his second well into stoppage time, but aimed wide from inside the area.